Walter L. Arnstein Prize for Dissertation Research in Victorian Studies

 - TWO letters of reference; these must be submitted directly by recommenders to arnsteinprize@midwestvictorian.org

-For more information about the 2022-2023 Walter L. Arnstein Prize requirements, download this year’s Arnstein Call For Papers.
+For more information about the 2026 Walter L. Arnstein Prize requirements, download this year’s Arnstein Call for Proposals.

 To request more information about the Arnstein Prize, send an email to arnsteinprize@midwestvictorian.org.